RANORYA/Dungeon-Slayers-Github/README.md

 ## 📖 About The Game

-**[GAME NAME]** is a 3D Action-RPG designed specifically for mobile devices.
+Dungeon Slayer is a 3D Action-RPG designed specifically for mobile devices.
 The goal was to bring the depth of PC role-playing games to the palm of your hand.

 In this project, I focused on creating a robust architecture that handles complex RPG systems like inventory management, stats, and real-time combat while maintaining high performance on mobile hardware.